 You might think you know what the cause of the problem is…but you might be wrong.
 If so, you’ll waste valuable time and energy without solving the real problem.
 Go back to square one.
 Really examine everything…including what YOU’VE done to end up here.
 Rather than lament the situation you are in, look at yourself if you want to find a solution friend.
 That’s because you have more control over your own actions than anything else.

 Understand the cause.
-You might think your problem is that you need a good credit score range but the real problem is you spend too much.
+You might think your problem is that you need to improve you credit score but the real problem is you spend too much.
 On the other hand, let’s say your income is low because you didn’t finish college.
 You might think you spend too much, but that could also be wrong.
 You might be the Queen of Frugality.
-Maybe all you need is to focus on finding a good job that doesn’t require a college degree.
+Maybe all you need is to focus on finding a good job that withough having a degree from college.

 Before you do anything, you have to be clear on what got you into the mess you’re in.